John Kerry 2004 presidential campaign: Gay rights

 Kerry is in favor of the acknowledgement and protection of civil rights for gay and lesbian Americans.
 John Kerry is an original cosponsor of the Hate Crimes Prevention bill and supports passage of the Employment Non-Discrimination Act.
 He introduced a very early bill (1985) into the Senate to statutorily forbid sexual-orientation-based discrimination.
 Kerry cosponsored the Ryan White Comprehensive AIDS Resources Emergency Act (CARE) and also sponsored the Vaccines for the New Millennium Act.

 Kerry supported same-sex civil unions, but opposed same-sex marriage.
 Kerry supported legislation to provide domestic partners of federal employees the benefits available to spouses of federal employees.
 Kerry voted against the Defense of Marriage Act (DOMA) in the Senate in 1996 and opposes the proposed Federal Marriage Amendment (FMA).
 He and Senator Edwards were absent for the unsuccessful vote to invoke cloture on the FMA, a procedural move that the FMA's proponents had conceded beforehand would be defeated.
 In an interview with National Public Radio in February 2004, Kerry endorsed equal rights for same-sex couples, but commented that "the word marriage kind of gets in the way of the whole debate," because of the religious origin of marriage as being limited to male-female unions.

-Kerry opposed the "don't ask, don't tell" policy supported lifting the ban on openly LGBT+ people in the military.
+Kerry opposed the "don't ask, don't tell" policy.
 Since 1995, Human Rights Campaign, the nation's largest gay-rights advocacy group, has given Kerry a 100% rating for his voting record in Congress.